-More than 90 per cent of manufacturers within Eurovent Eurovent represents more than 1.000 companies of all manufacture in and come from Europe.
-They employ around 150.000 people in Europe largely within the us to consolidate manufacturers' positions across the
+manufacture in and come from Europe.
+They employ around 150.000 people in Europe largely within the us to consolidate manufacturers' positions across the industry, ensuring a broad and credible representation. national outreach also to remote locations.

 2. Who has the final decision-making power?